Arranging information literacy sessions for your students

 Please contact your Faculty Librarian to arrange a session.
 As we aim to tailor these sessions to suit your students needs we will need sufficient time to prepare.

 More details can be found in our Information Literacy Approach document (PDF).

 Arranging information literacy sessions for your research

 All new Research Students are invited to attend the Research Student Support Seminar which is held in January, contact the Research Office for more details.

-Information Librarians can provide one to one sessions on literature searching skills.
+Faculty Librarians can provide one to one sessions on literature searching skills.
 We will give you an overview of the relevant electronic databases and full-text e-journals in your subject area.